-A novel by Alexandre Dumas, fils.
-Adapted by Giuseppe Verdi to La Traviata.
+Novel and stage play by Alexandre Dumas, fils.
+Later adapted by Giuseppe Verdi to La Traviata.

 Tickets to the Metropolitan Opera.
 Christmas gift from our fils.
-Parterre box close to the stage.
+Parterre box.

 O Night Divine.
 Gloriously sung in French by soprano Susanna Phillips at the Cathedral of St. John the Divine.
 Applause wafted up the aisle.
 Couldn’t help it.
 Capped off last night’s Christmas Eve service with choirs and horns and harps and a Paul Winter sax solo.
 And.
 The most haunting organ crescendo Harking the Herald of Angels.
 Transported.
 Second annual tradition with Ben.